JvanKatwijk/qt-dab/README.md

 ![Qt-DAB with xml input](/qt-dab-1.png?raw=true)

  * second, the *little* sister is *dabMini*, built using the same set of sources, but with an absolutely minimal GUI.
+For Windows an installer in available and for x64 Linux an appImage.
-For installing an executable on an RPI the documentation contains a script with which all required libraries will be installed, the sources will be downloaded and compiled into an executable.
-For Windows an installer in available. dabMini and Qt-DAB share over 95 percent of the sources, see the subdirectory *dab-mini* for construction details.
+For installing an
+executable on an *RPI* the documentation contains a script with which all required libraries will be installed, the sources will be downloaded and compiled into an executable. dabMini and Qt-DAB share over 95 percent of the sources, see the subdirectory *dab-mini* for construction details.